 With twenty-nine percent of students coming from more than 120 countries outside of the UK and 31% of academic staff also from overseas, there is a vibrant, diverse community on the university’s campus in the north of England.

 The university’s research spans the disciplines and the most recent assessment of research quality in UK universities rated 33% of its research world-leading and a further 52% as internationally excellent.
 The university has forged close links with local businesses as well as large multinationals.
 In particular, its Advanced Manufacturing Research Centre is a partnership with 75 companies, bringing together the expertise and technological innovation of the world’s leading aerospace companies with the world-class research of the university’s Faculty of Engineering.

-With over 7,000 members of staff and a turnover of more than £510 million, the university is one of the largest employers in the city of Sheffield, and plays a key part in the education of the region’s young people through both traditional degrees and apprenticeships.
+With almost 7,000 members of staff and a turnover of more than £575 million, the university is one of the largest employers in the city of Sheffield, and plays a key part in the education of the region’s young people through both traditional degrees and apprenticeships.
 The university also has a faculty based in Thessaloniki in Greece, where it delivers education to students from across south east and eastern Europe.

 The case studies below are just a snapshot of the range of activity taking place at the University of Sheffield.
 From world-class research and collaboration with industry to innovative programmes designed to improve access for all students to higher education.